a26nine/mondrop/README.md

 ## Disclaimer

-This tool is meant for Testnet use only.
+This tool is meant for Testnet use with Monad-Testnet only.
 Always be cautious with private keys and ensure you're using the correct network settings.